-Our line of Dante gas valve kits include the components you need for your gas fireplace control valve!
+Our line of gas valve kits includes the components you need for your gas fireplace control valve!
 The keys and escutcheons are available in an array of beautiful, decorative finishes and include either a straight or angled valve.
-Machined or forged from solid brass stock, these AGA certified valves are constructed with ½" pipe tread fittings.
+Machined or forged from solid brass stock, these AGA certified valves are constructed with ½" pipe thread fittings.
 We also have additional components and single brass valves available!
 Choose from our collection of exceptionally affordable fireplace valve kits to match your decor!

 The simple design of the valve and complete brass fabrication makes for a durable, long-lasting component.
 However, even the best valves eventually succumb to wear and tear, and (at times) less than favorable insulation during the off-season.
 It is always a good idea to test for leaks at least twice a year